-Thurston County has endured many other natural hazards additional to flooding, including earthquakes, landslides, severe storms, wildland fires, volcanic events, and others.
-In past centuries, lahar flows composed of mud, rock and trees have spewed from the mountain and buried the lower elevation areas along the entire length of the Nisqually River.
+Thurston County has endured many other natural hazards in addition to flooding, including earthquakes, landslides, severe storms, wildland fires, volcanic events, and others.
+In past centuries, lahar flows composed of mud, rock and trees have spewed from Mount Rainier and buried the lower elevation areas along the entire length of the Nisqually River.
 If future flows breach Alder Dam on the Nisqually River, the impact could be devastating.

 Additionally, saturated soils, especially in areas with groundwater perched above a shallow till, can contribute to slope failure.
-Projected population increases will likely lead to infiltration of additional rainwater into soils and could worse groundwater flooding or potential landslides.
+Projected population increases will likely lead to infiltration of additional rainwater into soils and could worsen groundwater flooding or potential landslides.
 Areas with significant potential for landslides include marine bluffs, steep slopes and bluffs along streams, and steep slopes in Black Hills and Bald Hills.
+In 2025, the Washington State Department of Natural Resources developed more accurate landslide data to better inform future development and policy decisions for areas impacted by landslides and unstable soils.

 Earthquakes have also caused significant damage in Thurston County.
-In 2001, the county was shaken violently by a 6.8 earthquake centered near the mouth of the Nisqually River.
-While most of the county escaped with only minor damage, development on poorly consolidated fill and soils subject to liquefaction were severely damaged.
+In 2001, the county was shaken violently by a magnitude 6.8 earthquake centered near the mouth of the Nisqually River.
+While most of the county escaped with only minor damage, development and structures located on poorly consolidated fill and soils subject to liquefaction were severely damaged.
 Soil liquefaction occurs when saturated or partially saturated soil substantially loses strength and stiffness in response to heavy stress, like shaking from an earthquake.
-When soil liquefaction occurs, the ground behaves like a liquid, which can cause buildings to be damaged.
+When soil liquefaction occurs, the ground behaves like a liquid, which can cause buildings to collapse or be otherwise damaged.